wetransform/hc-documentation/docs/tutorials/2018-04-29-transformation-tutorial.md

 *	In the final step, you can review the steps of the publishing and transformation process configured for the theme.
 You will see five toggle switches to publish download and view services for your source dataset, to transform the new dataset, and to publish services for the transformed dataset.
 Activate all of the toggle switches and click &laquo;Create&raquo;

-Hale»connect will run the online transformation workflow and automatically direct you to your newly published source dataset.
+hale»connect will run the online transformation workflow and automatically direct you to your newly published source dataset.
 It is important to understand that your source data has also been transformed to INSPIRE GML, and published at the same time.
 To view your transformed dataset:

 * Click the section named Transformed Data
 * Click the transformation project listed in the panel